The Exorcist III: Plot

-The Gemini possesses an old woman and attempts to murder Kinderman and his family at their home, but the attack abruptly ends when Father Paul Morning arrives at the hospital and begins to perform an exorcism on Karras.
-The "Master" intervenes, taking over Karras' body, and Morning is severely mutilated.
-Kinderman rushes back to the hospital and attempts to euthanize Karras.
+The Gemini Killer possesses another elderly patient (Viveca Lindfors), who leaves the hospital disguised as a nurse and attempts to murder Kinderman and his family at their home.
+The attack abruptly ends when Father Morning arrives at the hospital to confront Karras, having sensed a calling to perform another exorcism.
+As he attempts to cleanse Karras, "The Master" intervenes, taking over Karras' body, and Morning is severely mutilated.
+Kinderman rushes back to the hospital with the now unconscious patient and attempts to euthanize Karras.
 The possessed Karras then torments and attempts to kill Kinderman.

-Morning manages to regain consciousness and tells Karras to fight.
-Karras regains his free will briefly and cries to Kinderman to shoot, killing Karras and freeing him from both the Gemini and his "Master".
-Later, Kinderman watches Karras' funeral.
-The year of Karras' death is listed as 1975 on his tombstone.
+As "The Master" chants how victory is on his side, Father Morning regains consciousness and tells Karras to fight.
+The real Karras briefly regains his free will and cries out to Kinderman to shoot and kill him.
+Kinderman does this, freeing Karras from both the Gemini Killer and his "Master".
+Later, Kinderman and Sergeant Atkins watch Karras' funeral, his tombstone listing his death at the age of 40 on 9 October 1975.